Fleseland

-Fleseland is a small village in Lyngdal municipality in Agder county, Norway.
-The village is located on the west shore of the Lenesfjorden, about 10 km southeast of the town of Lyngdal and about 6 km north of the village of Høllen in Lindesnes municipality.
+Fleseland is a small village in Lyngdal Municipality in Agder county, Norway.
+The village is located on the west shore of the Lenesfjorden, about 10 km southeast of the town of Lyngdal and about 6 km north of the village of Høllen in the neighboring Lindesnes Municipality.

 The total population of Fleseland is less than 20 people on a permanent basis, but during the summer holiday season the population increases as tourists rent holiday cottages in the village.